The Revenue Commissioners apply the concept of “Self Assessment” which in effect means that you are 100% responsible

 - Form 11 (income tax return)

-** We provide our clients with practical accounts software support and offer simplex excel based books to smaller clients.[divider top=”0″]
+** We provide our clients with on-line accounts software and practical support.[divider top=”0″]

 - Ground Rent